tentwentyfour/ge-rss-reader/README.md

 ### 2.1
 * Added option to open links in new window.
 * Changed the method to include the scripts and styles.
-* Added a new 'Orange' color style.
+* Added a new 'Orange' colour style.

 ### 2.0
 * Core code is completely rewritten.